Gilles86/braincoder/docs/tutorial/lesson3.rst

 However, if there *is* substantial covariance between the noise terms of different neural dimensions (i.e., voxels), this could have severe consequences for the decoding performance.
-In particular, the posterior might be overly confident in its predictions, assuming independt sources of information that are not.
+In particular, the posterior might be overly confident in its predictions, assuming independent sources of information that are not.
 Under some circumstances, the mean posterior, the point estimate of the decoded stimulus, can also be affected.
-Van Bergen et al. (2015, 2017) showed that modeling some of the covariance is ineed crucial for making correct inferences about neural data.
+Van Bergen et al. (2015, 2017) showed that modeling some of the covariance is indeed crucial for making correct inferences about neural data.
 However, we generally have a large number of voxels and very limited data.
 Therefore, estimating the full covariance